Star Trek VI: The Undiscovered Country: ReleaseThe Undiscovered Country was released in North America on December 6, 1991. The film was initially planned for release a week later on December 13. To promote the film and the 25th anniversary of Star Trek, Paramount held marathon screenings of the previous five films in 44 select U.S. and Canadian cities. The 12-hour showings included footage of The Undiscovered Country. The day before the film's release, the core cast was inducted into Grauman's Chinese Theatre, and signed their names on Hollywood Boulevard. Nimoy, who had earlier requested $1 million to cameo on The Next Generation, appeared in the two-part episode "Unification" that aired during November 1991 to increase interest in the feature film. The previous five films were released in collectors' box sets with new packaging; retailers were offered the chance to photograph their retail setups for a chance to win an expenses-paid tour of The Next Generations set and tickets to an advance screening of The Undiscovered Country.

 Roddenberry did not live to see the film's release, dying of heart failure on October 24, 1991.
 Before the film's release he viewed a near-final version of The Undiscovered Country, and according to the film's producer and Kelley's biographer, approved a final version of the film.
 In contrast, Nimoy and Shatner's memoirs report that after the screening he called his lawyer and demanded a quarter of the scenes be cut; the producers refused, and within 48 hours he was dead.
 Paramount considered spending close to $240,000 to send Roddenberry's ashes into space—a move that had the backing of fans—but decided against it; his remains would make it into space along with 22 others in 1997.
 The film's opening included a note to Roddenberry's memory; at early showings, the crowds of Star Trek fans applauded loudly.
 While the producers had begun work on the film anticipating it as the last film, by the premiere it was obvious the film would make money and that a Star Trek VII would soon be in the works.
 The cast was split on the possibility of a sequel; Shatner, Nimoy, and Kelley said that the film would be their last, while the supporting cast strongly lobbied for another film.
 The consensus was for the next film to star the cast of The Next Generation.
-The seventh Star Trek feature, Star Trek Generations (1994), would blend the old and new cast.The Undiscovered Country opened in 1,804 theaters in North America and grossed $18,162,837 in its opening weekend; the showing was a record for the film series and was the top-grossing film of the weekend.
+The seventh Star Trek feature, Star Trek Generations (1994), would blend the old and new casts.The Undiscovered Country opened in 1,804 theaters in North America and grossed $18,162,837 in its opening weekend; the showing was a record for the film series and was the top-grossing film of the weekend.
 The film grossed $74,888,996 in North America, for a total of $96,888,996 worldwide.
 The Undiscovered Country's strong showing was one of the big successes of 1991, a year in which the film industry experienced disappointing box office results overall.
 The film was nominated in the Sound effects editing and Makeup categories at the 64th Academy Awards.
 The film won a Saturn Award for best science fiction film, making it the only Star Trek film to win the award.
 The film's novelization by J.M.
 Dillard was a commercial success, reaching the Publishers Weekly mass market paperback bestsellers list.